Richard Henderson discusses Jacques Dubochet's, Joachim Frank’s and his contributions to the development of electron cryo-microscopy.

 Dubochet and Frank contributed, you could argue, different components of what had to be put together to make a more powerful method.
 Whereas my trajectory came from 3D crystals and X-ray crystallography to 2D crystals and the same kind of electron cryo-microscopy.
 But it wasn't with plunge freezing, it was just with 2D crystals and so on.
 My transition again came probably in the 1990s, when it became clear that the real power of electron microscopy is not to use it as a method of getting diffraction patterns, which is what all the X-ray crystallographers and all the electron crystallographers had been doing, but to get images.
 Images were the most powerful thing.

-In the end everyone converged on identifying where the key route to making progress was.
-Then throughout the late 1990s early 2000s people were focused on writing computer programs.[23]
-[24] Then when the new detectors came in everybody was kind of ready to go.
+Then when the new detectors came in everybody was kind of ready to go.
 Then from 2013 to 2019 now there's been a sort of exponential growth in the number of people, either new people being trained or structural biologists with other types of skill transferring into the electron cryo-microscopy community.

 MA.
-In 1975 you published a paper in nature titled ‘Three-dimensional model of purple membrane obtained by electron microscopy’[25] and fifteen years later you published another paper on the same structure, where you achieved a higher resolution.[26]
-Can you talk about your work on the purple membrane and how were you able to achieve that resolution?
+In 1975 you published a paper in nature titled ‘Three-dimensional model of purple membrane obtained by electron microscopy’[25]

-RH.
-When I was a younger scientist as a post-doctoral visitor in the USA at Yale, I had worked previously on the structure of enzymes using X-ray crystallography.[27]
 Many people were beginning to be interested in proteins that were in membranes, but it was not so clear how you could do that work.
 I did spend a couple of years trying to work on a membrane protein family called voltage-gated ion channels.[28]
-It was clear then that was going to take very long time.
-The methods weren't available.
-Cloning wasn’t available.
-You couldn't purify things.
-So I was looking for a simpler protein that would be more suitable for structural biology.

-Then a group led by Walter Stoeckenius, who was then in San Francisco, had discovered this purple membrane, which has one small protein in it and it's coloured purple because it has, in addition to the protein polypeptide chain, what's called a chromophore, vitamin A aldehyde.[29]
-[30] This is the same thing that's as a sort of dimer in carotene, which makes carrots orange, for example.
+This is the same thing that's as a sort of dimer in carotene, which makes carrots orange, for example.
 Half of carotene makes vitamin A aldehyde.
 One of those molecules is in bacteriorhodopsin and when it binds to the protein it changes from yellow to purple.
 That protein in the membrane of the bacteria absorbs light, pumps hydrogen ions, protons, out of the cell, and creates membrane potential.
 That gives the cell an energy source so it can swim around and live.

 That was a very good membrane protein that was more tractable, I thought, in 1972-1973.
 When I came back from the USA to the UK, to Cambridge, to the MRC Laboratory of Molecular Biology in 1973 the idea initially was to make crystals and do X-ray crystallography.
 But I met another group leader, who is still here, Nigel Unwin and his background was in electron microscopy.
 He had worked in the department of material science and metallurgy in Cambridge and then he had come here to try to develop electron microscopy for biology.

-We met up and we collaborated for about two years.
-Without any cryo, it was all at room temperature, we managed to get reasonably good images of the purple membrane with this single protein in it.[25]
-[31] The protein is called bacteriorhodopsin because it resembles, it's not identical, but it resembles the pigment at the back of our eye, in the retina.
+The protein is called bacteriorhodopsin because it resembles, it's not identical, but it resembles the pigment at the back of our eye, in the retina.
 Rhodopsin is the visual pigment used for human vision.
 It wasn’t bacterial vision, it was bacterial energy transduction.

 We got a 7 Å structure, which showed α-helices in the protein, just like they had found in myoglobin in 1957.
 When we published that 1975 paper we copied the title.
-The original paper was ‘A three-dimensional model of the myoglobin molecule obtained by X-ray analysis’[32] so we said okay ‘Three-dimensional model of purple membrane obtained by electron microscopy’[25] .
-In 1975 we were pleased it was the first membrane protein structure that showed trans-membrane helices.
-We were very pleased with that.
+The original paper was ‘A three-dimensional model of the myoglobin molecule obtained by X-ray analysis’[32]

 But nothing that we did, said that the resolution should be only 7 Å. In principle, we put the specimen in the microscope, we take a picture, it should diffract to any resolution you want.
 We actually spent quite a long time trying to work out why it didn't go to a higher resolution.
 Because then (with higher resolution) we get the atoms, and we could get the chemistry, the structures, the mechanisms, etc. In the 1970s we actually thought the main thing was maybe that the film wasn't very good.
 Then after the film we said, “Well maybe the instruments that digitized the image on the film, the film scanners, they weren't so good”.
 We spent years trying different films, building better and better film scanners and so on.